nhsbsa/nhsbsa-digital-playbook/src/research/assessments.md

 ### Standard 4 – Make the service simple to use

 To help the team meet Standard 4, URs should make sure designers are well-equipped with insights from research.
 Specifically, to discuss how the service has been optimised to be simple and where UI and content changes have been made to serve users well.
 Usability testing should demonstrate iterative improvements over time.
-It’s vital that the UCD team work together to evidence how research has directly shaped design.
+It's vital that the UCD team work together to evidence how research has directly shaped design.

 ### Standard 5 – Make sure everyone can use the service